averbraeck/opentrafficsim/docs/04-demand/traffic-od.md

 With the 2x2 group maintaining the internal steady-state of 75%-25%, all earlier mentioned desired properties still hold, with the added property that CACC trucks are more likely to follow each other.

 Concluding, complex transition matrices including correlations between GTU types can be created solely by defining correlations for individual GTU types, capturing correlations between GTU types only by grouping.
 The full example is created with the following code.
-Note that `GTUType.CAR` is not added, as states with 0 correlation are automatically implied when a new state is determined.
+Note that `DefaultsNl.CAR` is not added, as states with 0 correlation are automatically implied when a new state is determined.

 ```java
     MarkovCorrelation<GtuType, Frequency> markov = new MarkovCorrelation<>();